One from the Heart

-One from the Heart is a 1982 American musical romantic drama film co-written and directed by Francis Ford Coppola and starring Frederic Forrest, Teri Garr, Raul Julia, Nastassja Kinski, Lainie Kazan, and Harry Dean Stanton.
-The story is set entirely in Las Vegas.
-The film was a colossal critical and commercial flop.
+One from the Heart is a 1982 American musical romantic drama film co-written and directed by Francis Ford Coppola.
+Starring Frederic Forrest, Teri Garr, Raúl Juliá, Nastassja Kinski, Lainie Kazan, and Harry Dean Stanton, the film follows a couple in Las Vegas who separate on their anniversary and embark on new romances over the course of a single night.